prdass/PD_Lab_book/Protocols/SRB_Cytotoxicity_assay.md

 #### Cell seeding

-Remove cells from the flask according to [Steps 1-9 of the cell splitting protocol](../Protocols/Splitting_cells.md) - resulting in 10mL of cells resuspended in fresh media
+Remove cells from the flask according to [Steps 1-9 of the cell splitting protocol](../Protocols/Splitting_cells.md) - resulting in 10mL of cells resuspended in fresh media (with serum)

 ###### Cell counting
 1. Clean haemocytomer and coverslips with ethanol and place coverslip on top